time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

 ## The Zookeeper Ensemble

 You must also manually set up the Zookeeper ensemble.
+This is also a strong candidate for being incorporated into a recipe.
 The Cookbook detailed herein will install the Zookeeper software on all nodes, but you must edit the configuration so HBase can use it.
 This Cookbook assumes an independent Zookeeper not controlled by HBase.
 Patches to allow for either with a simple configuration option are welcome.